Full methodology details

 - Who should I contact if I need more information?

 Epilepsy12 has provided each participating Health Board and Trust with posters and postcards which can be displayed in clinic areas and shared with patients, parents and carers.
 These materials introduce the audit and signpost the full privacy notice.
-Copies are available to view in the downloads section below.
+You can download the posters (in English and Welsh) below.

 Under GDPR the following legal bases apply to Epilepsy12 for processing personal data: processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.